iwvelando/reddit_wallpaper/README.md

 - Line 7: If you're not allowed to or don't want to write to /tmp you'll also need to change scratchdir; this is where images will be pulled, manipulated, and combined before being moved to walldir.
 - Lines 17,18: Specify the desired wallpaper resolution which is probably your monitor resolution.

 Now you can simply execute reddit_wallpaper/reddit_wallpaper.sh either from a terminal or just by clicking it in your favorite file manager.
 The finished wallpapers should appear in walldir (as set in the script).
+The script is meant to run continuously in the background; it will refresh the wallpapers at the desired refresh interval (see below).

 ## Usage and Customization